Lansing Civic Center

-The Lansing Civic Center was a convention center located in downtown Lansing, Michigan at 525 West Allegan Street, the southeast corner of West Allegan and South Pine Streets.
-It opened in 1955 and had a 6,500-capacity auditorium, which was host to events such as circuses and rock concerts, as well as the Michigan Constitutional Convention of 1961.
-The center was renamed Lansing Civic Arena in 1987 as to not be confused with the new Lansing Center.
-The building was demolished in 1999.
+The Lansing Civic Center was a convention center and arena located in downtown Lansing, Michigan, at 525 West Allegan Street on the southeast corner of West Allegan and South Pine Streets.
+It opened in 1955 with a 6,500-seat auditorium and served for over four decades as the capital region's primary venue for concerts, conventions, and civic events.
+The center was renamed the Lansing Civic Arena in 1987 to avoid confusion with the newly opened Lansing Center.
+The building was sold to the State of Michigan in 1997 and demolished in 1999.